 How to Get 501(C)(6) Status

 To apply for 501(C)(6) status, you must fill out IRS Form 1024, which can be found online, and submit a user fee.
 In addition to this, you will need the following information:

 - Financial information

 - Services that will be performed for members

-Just like charitable organizations, business associations will need to make everything public.
-These include your tax-exempt determination letter, your tax forms (Form 990), your IRS application, and supporting documents.
+Like charitable organizations, business associations will need to make everything public, including your tax-exempt determination letter, tax forms (Form 990), IRS application, and supporting documents.
 Be prepared to provide these documents to anyone who asks for them.
-Consider posting them online when possible.

 - A 501(c)(6) designation is given to organizations that promote its members' interest without the goal of making a profit.

 - Members should pay dues to the organization, which are considered business expenses and are tax-deductible.